check-leak/check-leak/README.md

 # Basic API

-The Basic API is defined as part of JVMTIInterface.
-You simply instantiate org.checkleak.core.CheckLeak and work with it.
+Everything will need is part of org.checkleak.core.CheckLeak.

-The most commonly used method is jvmti.getAllObjects() where you can use JUnit Assertions to validate if they are still around as expected or not.
+The most commonly used method is checkLeak.getAllObjects() where you can use JUnit Assertions to validate if they are still around as expected or not.

 The following example is also available as part of the [source code](https://github.com/check-leak/check-leak/tree/main/examples/junit-example).